emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# October 30th, 2024 Meetup
+# November 27th, 2024 Meetup

-Our next meetup is going to be on Wednesday, October 30th.
+Our next meetup is going to be on Wednesday, November 27th 2024.
 In-person at c-base and remote on Galène.

+Julien will talk about, and ask for your feedback on, writing and testing a bunch of elisp for better org-mode links integration.

 ### Location